- What is hemoglobin and what is its function in the body?

 Low hemoglobin levels (anemia)

-A low hemoglobin count is commonly referred to as a condition called anemia.
+A low hemoglobin count is commonly referred to as anemia.

 Other conditions related to low hemoglobin levels include: